Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 The Two Types of Damp

-Penetrating damp occurs either when water gets into the house through defective parts of the walls, roof or chimney or when there is a water leak, for instance from a burst pipe.
+Penetrating dampness occurs either when water gets into the house through defective parts of the walls, roof or chimney or when there is a water leak, for instance from a burst pipe.

 How To Get Rid Of Damp

 Luckily both penetrating damp and rising damp are easy to treat.
 A pipe might need fixing, a hole in the roof might need patching up, the damp proof course might need looking at.
-It's as simple as that.
+All are relatively simple solutions.

-Once you have spotted that damp is a problem you will need to speak to your landlord or letting agent immediately and request that whatever is causing it be fixed.
+Once you have spotted that dampness is a problem you will need to speak to your landlord or letting agent immediately and request that whatever is causing it be fixed.

 The sooner you do this the better.
-Dealing with damp quickly will help avoid further damage to the property and prevent other hazards such as mould from taking hold.
+Dealing with dampness quickly will help avoid further damage to the property and prevent other hazards such as mould from taking hold.

 Damp can occur over a prolonged period of time and it isn't always visible.
 This means that it is often missed until it has already become a serious problem.